-- 4.1 A Member in Public Practice providing an Outsourced Service is encouraged to develop and document an Outsourcing policy framework to effectively manage the risks associated with Outsourcing.
-Matters that may be addressed by this framework include: - the approach to managing the business; - the approach to managing operational risks; - management of the administrative function; - maintenance of compliance with regulatory frameworks where relevant; - · communication protocols; - procedures for maintenance of Client and third party confidentiality; - procedures for reporting to the Client; and - processes for review of work.
-SC48
+4.1 A Member in Public Practice providing an Outsourced Service is encouraged to should develop and document an Outsourcing policy framework to effectively manage the risks associated with Outsourcing.
+Matters that may be addressed by this framework include:

+- the approach to managing the business; - the approach to managing business, operational and other risks; - management of the administrative function; - · maintenance of compliance with regulatory frameworks where relevant; - communication protocols; - · procedures for maintenance of Client and third party confidentiality; - · procedures for reporting to the Client; and - processes for review of work.